kemsky/stream/README.md

 # stream
 ###Actionscript collection library

-Basically it is Array wrapper that adds many useful methods and properties (filter, iterate, map, fold, flatMap, first, second, third, last, empty etc.).
+Basically it is Array wrapper that adds many useful methods and properties (filter, iterate, map, fold, flatMap, first, second .. twentieth, last, empty etc.).

 Inspired by underscore.js and other libraries.